thesvg/Python_Projects/README.md

 # Python_Projects
-practice python to gain required skills
+practice python to gain required skills;
+365 days of coding to establish commitment to learning.